subado/notes/content/psyhology/porn/index.md

 - **Lack of motivation and healthy anticipation**, which can lead to apathy, procrastination, and even play a role in depression.

+## 3 Regaining Control

+### Recommended Suggestions

+1. **Managing access**

+- Remove all porn

+- Move your furniture around

+  (because your environment can be associated with porn)

+- Consider a porn blocker and an ad blocker

+  (may be dangerous for gamers)

+- Consider a day-counter

+  (you need to realise that counted days aren't game points)

+- Extinction training (not for everyone)

+  (You weaken the link or
+  pathway between a stimulus and a habitual response.)

+2. **Support**

+- Join a forum, get an accountability partner

+- Therapy, support groups, healthcare

+- Keep a journal

+  (A journal will help you to look on your way and your progress)

+3. **Managing Stress, Improving Self-control and Self-care**

+- Exercise, beneficial stressors

+  (Acute bouts of exercise increase dopamine concentrations, and regular exercise leads to sustained increases in dopamine and related adjustments.)

+  Maybe you should take a cold shower.

+- Get outside

+- Socializing

+- Meditation, relaxation techniques

+  (increase willpower)

+- Creative pursuits, hobbies, life purpose

+4. **Attitude, Education and Inspiration**

+- Be gentle with yourself

+  (Accept your humanness and love sex)

+- Learn more about what’s going on in your brain

+- Keep yourself inspired

+### Rebooting Challenges

+1. **Withdrawal**

+   (You will be more emotional)

+2. **Flatline**

+   > The gruelling, mysterious
+   > initiation one endures but never speaks of.

+   The **flatline** is a temporary loss of libido.

+3. **Insomnia**

+   > It's important to stay well rested as
+   > fatigue can trigger porn use.

+4. **Triggers**

+   > The external factors that make you
+   > think about porn.

+   When you feel The Urge, ask yourself:

+   - What emotions I am feeling?
+   - What time is it?
+   - Who else is around?
+   - What did I just do?
+   - Where I am?
+   - What could I do instead that would meet my needs?

+5. **Emotions**

+   > People who quit porn often remark
+   > that they feel more emotions.

+6. **Chaser**

+   The term **chaser** is often used to describe intense cravings that sometimes follow orgasm

+7. **Disturbing dreams, flashbacks**

+   > Vivid dreams seem to be a normal part
+   > of the mental housecleaning
+   > process of unhooking.

+8. **Shame cycle**
+   A ‘shame-binge-shame’ cycle exist due to the fact, that dopamine rises sharply when you feel shame.

+### Common Pitfalls

+1. **Edging**

+   **Edging** is masturbating up to the edge of orgasm, repeatedly, without climaxing.

+2. **Fantasising**

+   Fantasising or imagining an experience activates many of the same neural circuits as performing it.

+3. **Using porn substitutes**

+4. **Forcing sexual performance prematurely (ED)**

+   > Those with porn-related sexual dysfunction often find that
+   > they heal faster if they allow their libido to reawaken naturally.

+5. **Assuming a fetish is permanent**

+   > Only by process of elimination will you know whether you
+   > are dealing with a porn-induced superficial 'fetish' or a true fetish
+   > arising from the core of your sexual identity.

+6. **The bad urge**

+   > The fact is that all urges die down eventually,
+   > usually within quarter of an hour.

+### Common Questions

+- **How long should I reboot?**

+  Time is specific for particular person because brains are different.

+- **Can I have sex during my reboot?**

+  Some people find a temporary time-out from all sexual stimulation gives the brain a much needed rest and speeds recovery.

+- **Should I reduce masturbation?**

+  It is better if you give masturbation a rest for a while.

+- **How do I know when I'm back to normal?**

+  - You feel like flirting with potential mates, who look a lot more attractive.

+  - You are getting morning wood (or ‘semis’) frequently.

+  - You can orgasm without an intense chaser effect.

+  - Intercourse with a partner feels fantastic (Note: You may have a bit of premature ejaculation or delayed ejaculation early on.
+Practice makes perfect.)

+  - Your libido changes

+- **How do I know that I don't just have a high libido?**

+  Give up porn and porn fantasy and see what your libido is like a few weeks later.

+- **How can I get excited by real partners?
+(ED)**

+  Spend time around real potential partners and limit all sexual fantasy to real people and realistic sexual scenarios.

+## Concluding Reflections

+Here is the schema:

+1. Exciting, but bad-in-long-term behaviour is introduced for money.
+2. People get hooked.
+3. Precise, scientiﬁcally backed-up research takes decades to kick-in.
+4. Hooked people start to get educated.
+5. They start behaviour-elimination.